OFFICE INFORMATION - WHO WE ARE

 - Physical interference with or restriction of an individual's movements.

-Constitutionally protected expression cannot be considered harassment under this policy.
+Constitutionally protected expression cannot be considered harassment under HOP 9.24.

 EOS will contact inform the responding party of the complaint and the university's complaint resolution options and process.
 The responding party will be given the opportunity to respond to the allegations contained in the complaint.
 A fair and impartial investigation will be conducted by the EO investigators as designated by the university policy towards resolution and/or discipline.